alankrantas/circuitpython_experiments/speed_comparison.md

 ulab is a simplified Numpy module in CircuitPython, which is not avaliable for SAMD21 boards.

+In the test above all data is in integer and convert to floating number only at certain points (to speed up calculation and save memory).
+Below is the result of using all floating number data (the original IRIS dataset):

+* ESP32-Pico-Kit (240 MHz): 178.024 ms
+* RPi Pico (MicroPython): 182.918 ms
+* Metro M4 (no ulab): 124.39 ms
+* RPi Pico (CircuitPython, no ulab): 167.969 ms

 ### Conclusion

 * CircuitPython usually runs a bit faster than MicroPython.
 * RPi Pico performs very, very close to ESP32.
-* Metro M4 is usually the fastest.
+* Due to some reason, Metro M4 is usually the fastest.